Gain insight for product ranking

 For each product returned by Bloomreach, there's a subset of the following signals that were used to derive its position in the search results.
 Each signal has a normalized score from 0 to 100 that is calculated specifically for that query and result set.
 A score of 100.0 indicates that the product had the highest score among the result set for that particular metric.

-User Engagement: this score is an aggregated metric that looks at examines activities like click-through rates, add-to-cart events, and conversions of this product associated with the specified search term.
+- Performance: this score is an aggregated metric that examines activities like click-through rates, add-to-cart events, and conversions of this product associated with the specified search term.

 In addition, you can click a specific product to see the following information: